 We will continue to keep under review new risks as they emerge and carefully monitor both existing and new suppliers and business activities.
+We have a robust verification program in place to confirm our suppliers' compliance with the Modern Slavery Act and TRG policies.
+We achieve this through regular supplier visits, communications and reviews.
 We believe in continuous improvement in the prevention of Modern Slavery and we will continue to review our ethical trading programme annually to ensure it reflects best practice.

-This statement was approved by the Board of The Restaurant Group plc on 1 July 2022.
+This statement was approved by the Board of The Restaurant Group plc on 20 June 2023.